DoctorMcKay/node-steam-appticket/README.md

-# Steam Encrypted App Ticket Parser
+# Steam App Ticket Parser

 This module enables you to parse Steam encrypted app tickets provided you know the proper decryption key.
 This allows you to authenticate Steam users from your game backend without needing to verify with Steam that the ticket is valid.